ned14/VL53L3CX_rasppi/Readme.md

-between size and reflectivity, if one knows that human skin has a reflectivity to 940 nm light of about 0.5, then one can detect a face sized patch of human skin, albeit that double the area of a material with 0.25 reflectivity would read exactly the same at the same distance.
+between size and reflectivity, if one knows that human skin has a reflectivity to 940 nm light of about 0.5, then one can detect a face sized patch of human skin, albeit that double the area of a material with 0.25 reflectivity would read exactly the same at the same distance, and only what enters the sensor's field of view is counted.

-One of the really great things about the VL53L3CX sensor over any other distance sensor is that one can take a measure of the shape of the object in the field of view.
-For example, if pointing at a bed from directly above, this sensor can tell the difference between someone standing near the bed, sitting on the bed, or lying on the bed.
-It can also differentiate between two people in the bed, or a child in the bed, and depending on the reflectivity of the duvet, whether the duvet is drawn over a person lying down or not.
-This makes it unique amongst distance sensors in this price range.
+One of the really great things about the VL53L3CX sensor over any other distance sensor is that one can take a measure of the size of the object in the field of view.
+For example, if pointing at a bed from directly above, this sensor can tell the difference between someone standing near the bed (two objects one very near one very far), sitting on the bed (three objects: head, legs, bed), or lying on the bed (two objects, higher within half a metre of bed).
+It can also differentiate between two people in the bed (`Signal` doubles), or a child in the bed (`Signal` halves), and depending on the reflectivity of the duvet, whether the duvet is drawn over a person lying down or not.
+This, combined with its ability to make thousands of estimations per second, makes it unique amongst distance sensors in this price range.
+Indeed, put it on top of a spinning motor and you've got yourself a LIDAR!

+Enjoy your sensor!